BroHammie/tle-validator/README.md

 TLEs suck, this helps them suck less.

-Can run validateTLE() that returns a boolean or run with validateTLEWithMsg() to get indexes that are wrong with what component is effed up.
+Can run validateTLE() that returns a boolean or run with validateTLEWithMsg() to get indexes that are wrong with what component is messed up.

 Example `validateTLEWithMsg()` result:
 ```